biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_46_1.png)

-<p>Now we can see the Counties with the largest growth plotted according to their individual state.</p>
+Now we can see the Counties with the largest growth plotted according to their individual state.

-<p>The states with the largest losses are shown below.</p>
+The states with the largest losses are shown below.

 ```python